-As a former paramedic, I am keenly aware of how important it is for everyone to know their personal and family medical history.
-Every day emergency room doctors are faced with patients unable to remember or relay their health history, current medications, or even drug allergies during a medical crisis.
+As a former paramedic, I am keenly aware of how important it is for everyone to know their personal, and family, medical history.

 Since you can’t always know, in advance, when you might need medical care it is important to carry with you some kind of medical history at all times.
 It can tell doctors important information about your history, medications, and allergies when you can’t.

 Many hospitals and pharmacies provide – either free, or for a very nominal sum – folding wallet medical history forms with a plastic sleeve to protect them.

 I’ve scanned the one offered by one of our local hospitals below.
 It is rudimentary, but covers the basics.

 In a medical emergency, minutes can make the difference between life and death.
 And even in less urgent cases, having all of this information can go a long ways towards speeding your treatment.

 You should make it a point, this week, to get medical history forms for every member of your family – regardless of their age – and fill them out.

 Except for small children, everyone should find a way to carry it with them at all times.

 This is not a one-time, make it and forget, prep.
 You need to update it every time you add or change your medications, or your medical history changes.
 It only takes a few minutes now.

 But it could save a lot of time later.